thecoducer/django-learn/README.md

     - Each data entry in our model has a unique ```id``` which is an auto-incremented value.
 We need to use it whenever we have to uniquely identify each row data.
 - To delete an entry, we simply write a function in ```views.py``` to do that.
 - To edit an entry, we create a form: ```editstudent.html```, fetch the existing data (GET), modify it and submit the changes (POST).
+    - **GET**: Parameters remain in browser history because they are part of the URL
+    - **POST**: Parameters are not saved in browser history.
+    - Read [this](https://www.diffen.com/difference/GET-vs-POST-HTTP-Requests) to learn more about their difference.

 ## My setup:
 - Ubuntu 18.04.3 LTS